4lefac/AccessU_RestAPI/README.md

     "imageUri": "default url unless image is updated through post request of image", "id": "psnDpb1YYHgrHQIM7hTU",
     "entrances": [/*entrances objects will go here as seen from entrances json examples *\] }
-  ## success json
-    this will vary on what your posting to the database but most of the time you will a success and a message.
-    {
-      success: "some message"
-      id: "sometimes you will get this back if you made a post request and added something to the database like an entrace" }
-  ## error json
-   {

-      error: "err posted here:
-      message: "message from me"

-   }